firefox-devtools/debugger/CONTRIBUTING.md

 #### Your First Code Contribution

-If this is your first time contributing any code to an open source project take a look through the `first-timers-only` issues:
+If you're looking for a good issue, you can look through the `up-for-grabs` issues.
+These issues should be actionable and well documented.

+There are several difficulty levels, *easy*, *medium*, *hard*.
+We recommend grabbing an *easy* issue, but it's up to you.

+* [up-for-grabs][labels-up-for-grabs] - issues that are not assigned to anyone and are available to be worked on.
-* [first-timers-only][labels-first-timers-only] - issues which should have clear expectations and a mentor to help you through
+* [difficulty:easy][labels-difficulty-easy] - clear expectations and a mentor to help you through.

-If you didn't find any issues this time, don't worry.
-Take a look at the `up for grabs` issues above and let someone know this is your first time contributing code.
+* [difficulty:medium][labels-difficulty-medium] - more complex and may not have as clear expectations.
+* [difficulty:hard][labels-difficulty-hard] - complex and has some open technical questions.

 To begin your work make sure you follow these steps: